Boiler Upgrade Scheme (BUS)

 To ensure installers and installations comply with scheme regulations, Ofgem has the power to conduct audits and take action where ineligibility or non-compliance is suspected or discovered.

-These can be either site or desk audits and can occur at any point after you've made a BUS application, including after you’ve been paid the grant.
+These can be either site or desk audits and can occur at any point after you have made a BUS application, including after you have been paid the grant.

-For full details of our audit and compliance powers and activities and how they affect you, see chapter 9 of the BUS guidance for installers.
+For full details of our audit and compliance powers and activities and how they affect you, see chapter 8 of the Boiler Upgrade Scheme guidance for installers.
+For full details of our audit and compliance powers and activities and how they affect you, see chapter 8 of the Boiler Upgrade Scheme guidance for installers.